urakubo/analyses_pips_camkii/README.md

 #### control_board_example.py

 It creates objects of the classes below.
-Each object 'obj' first calls the 'examples' method to specify target files (obj.exmaples()), then executes a method for processing (obj.run()).
+Each object 'obj' first calls the 'examples' method to specify target files (obj.exmaples()), then executes a method for data conversion or visualization (obj.run()).

 - EditData
 - PlotProfiles